Posts Tagged ‘patient’

 Yesterday, I received a patient transfer from ICU after a carotid endarterectomy.
 She was stable, elderly, though was best described as “needy” at times.
 Some folks are just that way.
 I think it’s a type of abuse.

-Anyway, the Nurse whom had cared for her gave me report on the patient’s condition (in person), and when she got to the bowel/GI part, she mentioned that the patient had been given several doses of metoclopramide (Reglan®) to stimulate the bowel.
-Then, she yammered on and on, and on and on, in a seemingly endless, mindless blathering twitter about the color, consistency, smell, texture, frequency and volume of the patient’s stool.
+Anyway, the Nurse whom had cared for her gave me report on the patient’s condition (in person), and when she got to the bowel/GI part, she mentioned that Read the rest of this entry »

 Like this: